-Jeff Leeper, COO
+Jeff Leeper, CEO

 Jeff is from Lewistown, Pennsylvania, and is a graduate of the United States Air Force Academy.
 He also holds a Masters of Business Administration from Phillips University.
 Jeff served for more than 20 years in the U.S. Air Force in numerous assignments, primarily involving the F-15C and the weapons associated with the aircraft.
 Key assignments included combat flying operations based in Southwest Asia, an operations officer position in the Pacific Air Forces (PACAF) Weapons Systems Evaluation Program (WSEP), a headquarters staff tour working fighter aircraft requirements development, and a command assignment at the U.S. Air Force Weapons School.

 Following his retirement from the Air Force, Jeff flew various aircraft as a commercial pilot for United Air Lines, and subsequently became a Senior Analyst for BMH Associates.
 He joined Raytheon in 2005 as Business Development Manager for Joint Forces Command and U.S. Air Force Programs.
 He provided support to customers at U. S. Joint Forces Command (USJFCOM) and Headquarters Air Combat Command (ACC).
 Additionally, he served as the President for the Greater Hampton Roads Chapter of the NDIA (National Defense Industrial Association).
 In 2011 he relocated to Middletown, Ct and joined Kaman Precision Products.
 In this role he led all aspects of the business development and program management functions, developing and executing strategic plans to win new business and market share.
 He initiated teaming relationships and strategies for opportunities.